Cambridge District Scout Archive

 The Lady Cubmaster clearly either did not notice or did not enforce a regular style, even for the photograph.

 In all cases the tying crosses the scarf colours to sit opposite the colour on the shoulder.
 A neat knot in the end of each necker can be seen.
-Some differnce in colour can be determined between scarves which were Royal Blue and Cambridge Blue halves.
+Some difference in colour can be determined between scarves which were Royal Blue and Cambridge Blue halves.

-The following black and white photograph is noted for the hand colouring of the scarves.
+The following black and white photograph is noted for what is possibly hand colouring of the scarves.
 It does provide positive identification to the member on the left where the dark blue has taken or held up well.
 The coloured scarf to the right may have modified over time.
 The remnants of a less prominent colouring may be seen in the clothing, sea and trees, giving a more sepia tone than one might anticipate at this date.
 (I have no expertise in photographs from this period.)

 We can also observe two lapel badges, one Scout buckle and presumably belt, four sets of garter tabs on mixed stockings and two ties.
 The ties are cut equally at both ends and worn with the front shorter than the rear.
 The leaders are sufficiently neat about their appearance to suggest that this is not a concern and that is worn as a marker like the scarf.
 That the ties have been carefully coloured like the scarves may re enforce this hypothesis.
 A green tie or Group scarf were both uniform for leaders.